Getting started on Linux

 console $ git clone https://gitlab.com/CentOS/automotive/sample-images.git -

-Build an image with
+Build a disk image with

-buildcommand usessimple-developer.aib.yml, which is an Automotive Image Builder manifest file that contains several RPM packages for development purposes.
+simple-developer.aib.ymlmanifest contains several RPM packages for development purposes.
 Thebuildcommand options are described in detail in Automotive Image Builder tool.

 Booting prebuilt AutoSD images in a QEMU VM¶